Media Based Biography of Lena Zavaroni

 Comment

-If the media is correct in their comments then they are implying that Lena Zavaroni's family are only showing retrospective concern, as back in 1974 they made the choice to let their daughter go and stay with her agent.
+RobcamstoneIf the media reports are accurate, they imply that Lena Zavaroni’s family only showed retrospective concern—since back in 1974, they allowed their daughter to move in with her agent.

-It Was Acceptable To Comment On A Minor's Weight And Size
+It Was Acceptable to Comment on a Minor’s Weight and Size

-The comments did not just go on behind the scenes some interviewers also seemed to find it acceptable to question a minor about her weight and nobody seemed to be challenging the treatment of Lena behind the scenes.
+RobcamstoneThe comments were not limited to behind-the-scenes discussions—some interviewers also seemed to find it acceptable to question a minor about her weight.
+Despite this, no one appeared to challenge the treatment of Lena in those early years.

 Lena Zavaroni

 When they tried to fit me into those costumes, they would talk about my weight.
 I kept wondering how they expected me to fit into these dresses.
 I was a plump little girl and I was also developing into a woman.
 I wanted to be just right for them but I had to go to all these breakfasts, dinners and lunches.”
 She added: “I only became fanatical about not eating when the pressure became too much.
-I just wanted to have a nice shape.
+I just wanted to have a nice shape.Lena Zavaroni via Internet Debris - 27 June 2011

 Lena Zavaroni

-I've got to wear all these silly costumes and try and get into them and be with it for the TV.
+I've got to wear all these silly costumes and try and get into them and be with it for the TV.Lena Zavaroni

 Comment